Category Archives: Reading

 Update: This Giveaway has passed, but you can still grab the Legend of the Poinsettia on TPT.
 Be sure to follow this blog, and Ms. Cotton’s Corner on TPT and Instagram so you never miss a FLASH FREEBIE again!

 Your students will love this heartwarming story – so perfect for the magic of Christmas!
 You wil love an easy to use lesson that includes vocabulary and comprehension practice.
-Grab the Legend of the Poinsettia for free today!
+Grab the Legend of the Poinsettia on TPT today!

 The Legend of the Poinsettia - Christmas in Mexico